 Another peril of overloading: orphan socks and lost underwear.
 Admit it, you’ve wondered where the heck they go.
 If your machine is overloaded, it can force small items down the drainage line.

 As annoying as those things are, overloading can also damage your washer.
 When that mountain of laundry gets wet, the extra weight can damage the components and strain the motor to the point that it might need a repair.
+The washing machine will overflow if fill valves are damaged by overloading the washer.

 So, how full is too full?
 If you’re packing the clothes in tight, that’s your first clue that you’re overloading your washer.
 Machines vary, so check your manual, but a good rule is to loosely load the clothes and leave at least 6 inches between the top of the load of laundry and the top of the drum.